 In September 1995, the Foundation launched a one-year campaign to raise $1 million to build an endowment and support a sophisticated technology program for the Bexley Schools.
 The success of that campaign also allowed for the hiring of the Foundation’s first Executive Director, Charlene Morgan, who led the organization until her retirement in 2011.

-Following up on the success of that campaign, the Foundation initiated its first Celebration of Giving event in 1995 (renamed BRAVO! in 2003), initiated an annual fund drive in 1996, and in 2001 launched its second capital campaign.
+Following up on the success of that campaign, the Foundation initiated its first Celebration of Giving event in 1995 (later renamed BRAVO!), initiated an annual fund drive in 1996, and in 2001 launched its second capital campaign.
 The Campaign for the Performing Arts raised $2.2 million to support the renovation of the Bexley High School theater, the Cassingham theater and the performance space at Maryland Elementary School.

-The Foundation awarded its first Impact Grant of $120,000 for a Global Technology Suite to the school district in 2006, made a second Impact Grant of $376,000 to provide SMART Board technology in every Bexley classroom (in 2008), a $195,000 Impact Grant to support district-wide wireless Internet (in 2012), a $250,000 Impact Grant for mobile technology in elementary classrooms (2015) and most recently a $126,000 Impact Grant to support several social-emotional learning initiatives and increase access to technology for students.
-The BEF has also awarded over $900,000 in classroom grants since 1995.
+The Foundation awarded its first Impact Grant of $120,000 for a Global Technology Suite to the school district in 2006.
+Since that time, BEF has funded an Impact Grant of $376,000 to provide SMART Board technology in every Bexley classroom (in 2008), a $195,000 Impact Grant to support district-wide wireless Internet (in 2012), a $250,000 Impact Grant for mobile technology in elementary classrooms (2015) and most recently a $126,000 Impact Grant to support several social-emotional learning initiatives and increase access to technology for students.
+The BEF has also awarded over $1,000,000 in classroom grants since 1995.

-In addition to its fundraising and grant-making activities, the Foundation implements several educational programs each year that are supported by its six endowed funds.
+In addition to its fundraising and grant-making activities, the Foundation supports educational programs and scholarship awards each year through its designated endowed funds.
 The BEF’s first endowment fund was established in 1996 by BHS alumnus and Goosebumps series author R.L.
 Stine.
 The Foundation’s program to promote life-long learning and reading, Bexley Community Book Club or BCBC, was established in 2008 to celebrate the Foundation’s 25th Anniversary by founding Board member, Linda Kass.
 The BCBC program transferred to the Bexley Public Library in 2017.